taylorzr/slack_trail/README.md

 ## TODO

-- [ ] output option, like console instead of slack
+- [ ] more ultipro diffs
 - [ ] diff avatars
 - [ ] diff is_admin
 - [ ] pagination, or at least warn on getting close to 1000 users (page limit I think)

 ---

+- [x] output option, like console instead of slack
 - [x] track status
 - [x] generic update user function, right now we have to add a new function to update like status for example when we start caring about that, we should just mark if there are any changes to a